Trayveon Williams: New England Patriots

 On May 14, 2025, Williams signed with the New England Patriots.
-He was released on July 30.
+He was released by the Patriots on July 30.

 Cleveland Browns

 On August 4, 2025, Williams signed with the Cleveland Browns.
-He was released on August 26 as part of final roster cuts and re-signed to the practice squad the next day.
-Williams was released on September 9.
+He was released by Cleveland on August 26 as a part of final roster cuts and was re-signed to the team's practice squad the next day.
+Williams was released by the Browns on September 9.

 Los Angeles Chargers

 On October 21, 2025, Williams signed with the Los Angeles Chargers' practice squad.

+Cleveland Browns (second stint)

+On December 10, 2025, Williams was signed by the Cleveland Browns off of the Chargers' practice squad.

+Detroit Lions

+On August 16, 2026, Williams signed with the Detroit Lions.
+On August 30, he was released as part of final roster cuts.